nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 > 1a1.
 TaskBoss shows an error message <br>
 Use case ends

-#### Use case: Mark done for task
+#### Use case: Mark task as done

 **MSS**

-1. User inputs the mark done command, followed by a task index
+1. User requests to mark a task as done
 2. TaskBoss adds the task to the ‘Done’ section, and removes it from ‘All Tasks’ and the task’s category. <br>
 Use case ends